chenx/Sixp/README.md

 It is written in HTML5/Javascript.
 It makes use of HTML canvas and local storage.

+It runs in a browser (Firefox, Chrome, Safari, Opera, IE) as well as on mobile phone (Android, iOS, others may work but not tested).

 The AI uses minimax strategy with alpha-beta prunning.
 AI code is not included here.
 AI is made a web service available at http://homecox.com/services/sixp/.
 See http://homecox.com/services/sixp/README for more details.

+The code here supports human/computer and computer/computer play.
+A live version is available at http://cssauh.com/sp.
+Remote human/human play is developed, but the code is not included here at this time.

 Put this code in a web server, you will be able to visit and play.